Azure-Samples/ms-identity-python-django-tutorial/README.md

 ## Setup

 Follow the setup instructions in [Enable your Python Django webapp to sign in users and call Microsoft Graph with the Microsoft identity platform](https://github.com/azure-samples/ms-identity-python-django-webapp-call-graph).
 You may choose to follow these steps with a different sample or your own Django project.
-If you want to use a different app, be sure to see the `Sample/settings.py` file, the `Sample/azure.py` file, and the files in the `deployment` folder in the [call graph sample repository](https://github.com/azure-samples/ms-identity-python-django-webapp-call-graph).
+If you want to use a different sample or different app, extra steps will be necessary (be sure to see the `Sample/settings.py` file, the `Sample/azure.py` file, and the files in the `deployment` folder in the [call graph sample repository](https://github.com/azure-samples/ms-identity-python-django-webapp-call-graph)).

 ## Registration